 - Buyer and Contractor signature and date

-It’s best to have just 1 or 2 contractors on the job, because you’ll need separate bids for each contractor.
-Getting all required documentation from multiple contractors can prove very time consuming.
+It’s best to have just one or two contractors on the job because you’ll need separate bids for each contractor.
+Getting all required documentation from multiple contractors can prove very time-consuming.

 However, you will need additional contractors for electrical/plumbing/mold remediation if the general contractor is not specifically licensed in these areas.
 For instance, a general contractor who only has a contractor’s license cannot do even minor electrical work on a 203k project.